mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 you can set the [Docker pull policy](https://docs.gitlab.com/runner/executors/docker.html#how-pull-policies-work) to use local images.

-For more information about images and Docker Hub, please read the [Docker Fundamentals](https://docs.docker.com/engine/understanding-docker/) documentation.
+For more information about images and Docker Hub, read the [Docker Fundamentals](https://docs.docker.com/engine/understanding-docker/) documentation.

 ## What is a service

-The `services` keyword defines just another Docker image that's run during your job and is linked to the Docker image that the `image` keyword defines.
-This allows you to access the service image during build time.
+The `services` keyword defines another Docker image that's run during your job.
+It's linked to the Docker image that the `image` keyword defines, which allows you to access the service image during build time.

 The service image can run any application, but the most common use case is to run a database container, for example, `mysql`.
-It's easier and faster to use an existing image and run it as an additional container than install `mysql` every time the project is built.
+It's easier and faster to use an existing image and run it as an additional container than to install `mysql` every time the project is built.

-You're not limited to have only database services.
+You're not limited to only database services.
 You can add as many services you need to `.gitlab-ci.yml` or manually modify `config.toml`.
 Any image found at [Docker Hub](https://hub.docker.com/) or your private Container Registry can be used as a service.